Weekly report on White Sox minor league affiliates including links for daily results

 More from White Sox Prospects

 - Tyler Schweitzer could become a great White Sox pitcher

 - The Chicago White Sox drafted well on days two and three

 - This White Sox prospect is absolutely on fire right now in AAA

 - Yoelqui Cespedes has been red-hot for the White Sox

 - Looking at the potential of White Sox prospect Oscar Colas

-The results and box scores for each affiliate will be added below.
-This page will be updated daily with links to results for each affiliate.
+Results and box scores for each White Sox affiliate will be added below.
+Page will be updated daily with links to results for each affiliate.
 Click on hyperlink to view full box score.